 The Goodman ZONE is a medium-format 3D-printed film camera designed by Dora Goodman as part of her range of open-source camera models, using the existing Mamiya Press lens series for glass and the Mamiya RB67 backs to hold film.
+She sells pre-printed kits that contain all the parts – apart from lens and film back – necessary to assemble a ZONE, but you can also download the files available on her website Goodman Labs to build your own.
 This is part 2 of a series on building your own Goodman ZONE.

 We start by downloading the design files for this project.
 Dora has made all files available as an open-source project on the Goodman Labs site, but does require you to register as a member to download them.
 Register an account and log in, then visit the Downloads page which leads to several Google Drive links.